Experience It – Central Kalahari Game Reserve: Legendary Animals of Botswana

-It’s much easier and less stress to book a chartered plane and fly into one of the camps inside or around the reserve.
+It’s much easier and less stressful to book a chartered plane and fly into one of the camps inside or around the reserve.
 You can then arrange game drives with your respective lodge and be shown around the reserve by an experienced and knowledgeable game ranger.

 This has led to some curious animal “modifications”.
 And, of course, some of the Kalahari’s most legendary animals.
-Let’s take a look at a few examples below
+Let’s take a look at a few examples below.

 Kalahari Game: Unique Adaptations